RU-Automated-Reasoning-Group/ReGuS/Fetch_Script/README.md

     However, the definition above is only the high level interface used by the ReGuS synthesis algorithm.
 The set of all states that satisfy `block_at_goal` is actually provided by the `Fetch-Pic&Place` environment.
 The `block_at_gaol` function definition is located at line 554 - 557 at file `reskill/rl/envs/fetch_pick_and_place.py` in this folder.
 User can define new predicate by providing such a function that determines the set of states that the predicate is true or false.

+## 6. Configuring Actions Used for Synthesis

+1. ReGuS action interface

+    The actions used for syntehsis for environment can be configured by adjusting the `ACTION_DICT` dictionary defined at line 19 - 26 of `robot.dsl` in the `Fetch_Script` folder.
+For example, the `move_to_block` action is defined as in the following code block.
+Users can comment these lines to disable this action.
+New actions can be defined similarly.

+    ```
+    ACTION_DICT = {
+        ...
+        "move_to_block": k_action("move_to_block"),
+        ...
+    }
+    ```

+2. Action implementation

+    Given a ReGuS action such as `move_to_block`, what effect it will have on the enironment is defined in the `programskill/dsl.py` file.
+For example, line 96 - 110 is the implementation of `move_to_block`.
+This ReGuS action will find the position of the block and generate a low level action to move the gripper towards this location.
+New actions can be defined similarly by accessing the `k.env.obs` as the state from the environement.